microsoft/Quantum/samples/azure-quantum/ising-model/README.md

 - azure-quantum
 ---

-# Simulating the Ising model on hardware with the Trotter–Suzuki decomposition
+# Simulating the Ising model on quantum hardware with the Trotter–Suzuki decomposition

 This sample demonstrates how to use Q# and the Azure Quantum service together to simulate evolution under the [transverse Ising model](https://en.wikipedia.org/wiki/Transverse-field_Ising_model) by using the Trotter–Suzuki decomposition.